Video Art Pioneer: Nam June Paik in 5 Artworks

 Ania Kaczynska 13 January 2024

-In 1926, filmmaker Hans Cürlis, a pioneer of art documentaries, took this rare footage of the Russian abstract painter Wassily Kandinsky on video.
+In 1926, filmmaker Hans Cürlis, a pioneer of art documentaries, took this rare footage of the abstract painter Wassily Kandinsky on video.
 The artist was captured in the Galerie Neumann-Nierendorf in Berlin.
 Kandinsky was about 49 years old at the time and teaching at the Bauhaus.
 It was the same year he published his second major treatise, On Point and Line to Plane.

-Wassily Kandinsky was born in 1866 in Russia.
+Wassily Kandinsky was born in 1866 in Moscow.
 He spent the majority of his artistic career in Germany, where he was a member of the Expressionist group Der Blaue Reiter.
 Kandinsky is well-known as one of the pioneers of geometrical abstraction.
 His paintings can be recognized for their bold, contrasting colors and the variety of shapes in the compositions.
 One of his biggest inspirations was music, there are many artworks that he titled after musical compositions.

 He was also an author of several texts, the already mentioned On Point and Line to Plane, as well as his other masterpiece Concerning the Spiritual in Art.
 Writing allowed him to expand the ideas that he couldn’t always transmit only through painting.